-Ingredients 101: Behold the Power of Peptides!
+Ingredients 101: The Power of Peptides!

 1.)
-Collagen Production / Firming: These peptides are mainly known for helping to increase your skin’s ability to produce collagen which restores structure, firms and tightens.
+Collagen Production / Firming: These peptides are mainly known for helping to increase your skin’s ability to produce Collagen which restores structure, firms and tightens.

 2.)
 Anti-Inflammatory / Repairing: Peptides that help to increase circulation, strengthen capillaries, repair cellular integrity and reduce inflammation will help to smooth and increase skin’s barrier function.
 Swelling, discoloration and inflammation are then reduced which ultimately helps to improve the overall skin texture, tone and wrinkled appearance.